Drömkåken

 Drömkåken (also titled The Dream House) is a Swedish comedy film which was released to cinemas in Sweden on 28 October 1993, directed by Peter Dalle.
 The film is a remake of the 1986 Tom Hanks comedy film The Money Pit, itself a remake of the 1948 Cary Grant comedy film Mr. Blandings Builds His Dream House.

 Plot

 Göran surprises his wife and family by buying them a dream house.
 While renovating the house they find that is secretly even more dilapidated than they thought.

+Production

+The villa featured in the film was built in 1907 and is located at Gryningsvägen 21 in the Solhem district in the borough Spånga-Tensta in the western part of Stockholm.